strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 5. Update the `MAVERICS_BUNDLE_PUBLIC_KEY_FILE=` value to the file name of the .pem file you downloaded and save the .env file.

-The Orchestrator instance will then attempt to read the configuration from your local storage, but it will fail until you've deployed the Orchestrator in the next section.
+The Orchestrator instance will then attempt to read the configuration from your local storage, but it will fail until you have deployed the Orchestrator in the next section.

 ## Install the Sonar demo app